-The Compensation Committee believes that (1) the 2017 NEO compensation structure is market competitive, (2) the pay mix emphasizes variable compensation over fixed compensation, (3) the variable pay will serve to link pay with performance and align executive and stockholder interests and (4) the program will allow the Company to continue attracting and retaining management talent.
+The Compensation Committee believes that (1) the 2018 NEO compensation structure is market competitive, (2) the pay mix emphasizes variable compensation over fixed compensation, (3) the variable pay will serve to link pay with performance and align executive and stockholder interests and (4) the program will allow the Company to continue attracting and retaining management talent.

-Executive Stock Ownership Guidelines
+Executive Stock Ownership Policy

-In February 2015, we implemented executive stock ownership guidelines that require certain officers to own the number of shares of our Common Stock equal to the lesser of (a) a market value equal to a specified multiple of base salary and (b) the fixed number of shares owned at the time the guidelines were adopted or at the time a new executive is added to the guidelines.
-All executive officers are subject to the executive stock ownership guidelines.
-The required salary multiple for each such executive is 3.0, except for our CEO, whose required salary multiple is 6.0.
-Each executive must comply with the executive stock ownership guidelines by the later of the fifth anniversary of its adoption or on the date the individual is promoted or hired as an executive officer.
+In February 2018, we implemented a new executive stock ownership policy that requires certain officers to own the number of shares of our Common Stock equal to the fixed number of shares owned at the time the policy was adopted or at the time the new executive is added to the policy.
+All executive officers are subject to the executive stock ownership policy.
+The required salary multiple for each such executive is 1.5, except for our CEO, whose required salary multiple is 3.0.
+Each executive must comply with the executive stock ownership policy by the later of the fifth anniversary of its adoption or on the date the individual is promoted or hired as an executive officer.
+Prior to the fifth anniversary, the executive officer may only sell to the extent he or she holds at least 50% of his or her total holding requirement after giving effect to the sale.
 The minimum share ownership guidelines are intended in part to ensure that executive officers have a financial stake in the Company that is aligned with that of our Stockholders.